Exiv2/exiv2/trunk/msvc2003/ReadMe.txt

 7)  Running the test suite

-    The test suite is a collection of bash scripts and requires a unix-like environment in which to run.  exiv2 msvc and msvc64 builds are tested with cygwin and msys.
+    The test suite is a collection of bash scripts and requires a unix-like environment in which to run.  exiv2 msvc2003/5/12 builds are tested with cygwin and msys.
-    Please see the file exiv2/msvc64/ReadMe.txt for more information.
+    Please see the file exiv2/msvc2005/ReadMe.txt for more information.

 How to build exiv2+organize
 ---------------------------